mithcs/timez/README.md

+# timez

 ## Description:

-**timez** is a simple utility that measures the execution time and resource usage of commands.
+**timez** is a powerful utility that measures the execution time and resource usage of commands.
 It is designed to be a very lightweight and minimal solution for measuring the performance and resource usage of commands.